hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 </management-center>
 ```

-- You can also set a frequency (in seconds) for which Management Center will take information from the Hazelcast cluster, using the element `update-interval` as shown below.
-It is optional and its default value is 3 seconds.
+- You can also set a frequency (in seconds) for which Management Center will take information from the Hazelcast cluster, using the element `update-interval` as shown below. `update-interval` is optional and its default value is 3 seconds.

 ```xml
 <management-center enabled="true" update-interval="3">http://localhost:8080/